kostya63/kostya63/README.md

 Sincerely yours, Konstantin Mukhametshin

-📫 How to reach me by e-mail: konstantin.mukhametshin@gmail.com
+📫 How to reach me: konstantin.mukhametshin@gmail.com

 <!---
 kostya63/kostya63 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.